 What’s the solution?
 It’s surprisingly simple: it’s time for brands to bring on an influencer agency of record (AOR).

-Engaging an influencer AOR means that the full brand marketing plan, including other agency tactics, can be seamlessly incorporated into the influencer marketing approach.
+Engaging an influencer agency of record means that the full brand marketing plan, including other agency tactics, can be seamlessly incorporated into the influencer marketing approach.
 This concept isn’t totally new.
 Ergobaby is a great example of a brand who has benefited from employing an influencer AOR.
 Sway Group handles all paid influencer engagement for Ergobaby.
 This has freed up brand resources while allowing the team to outsource time-intensive tasks like influencer recruitment, contracting, post instructions, and payments.

 In this scenario, influencers who reach out to Ergobaby asking to work with them on sponsored content are directed to the Sway recruitment department so they can be considered for upcoming campaigns.
 It’s important to note that bringing on an AOR hasn’t prevented the brand from being able to work directly with influencers.
 Ergobaby still has strong relationships within the influencer community, and routinely sends out products for review and engages with influencers at events.